solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 ---
 published: true
+layout: post
+title: Archiving all bookmarks using the Pocket Developer API
+description: How to archive all bookmarks using the Pocket Developer API using Visual Studio Code, Rest Client extension and JavaScript
+tags:
+  - javascript
+  - rest
+  - api
+  - pocket
 ---

 ## Background

 Today I wanted to clean up my [Pocket](https://getpocket.com/) account, I had thousands of unread articles in my inbox and while their web interface allows you to bulk edit your bookmarks it would have taken days to archive all of them that way.

 So, instead of spending days to do this, I used their [API](https://getpocket.com/developer/docs/overview) and ran a quick and dirty script to archive bookmarks going back to 2016!

 ![](https://i.imgur.com/YLysmmV.png)

 ## Here be dragons!

 Now, since I ran this script I found a handy dandy page that would have done the job for me although instead of archiving all my bookmarks it would have deleted them so I am pleased I used my script instead.

 If you want to clear you Pocket account without deleting your account head over to this page:

 [https://getpocket.com/privacy_clear](https://getpocket.com/privacy_clear)

 **To be clear this will delete ALL your bookmarks and there is no going back**

 So, If like me you want to archive all your content carry on reading

 ## Onwards!

 To follow along you will need [Visual Studio Code](https://code.visualstudio.com/) and a marketplace plugin called [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) which allows you to interact with API's nicely.

 I will not be using it to its full potential as it supports variables and such like so I will leave that for an exercise for the reader to refactor away.

 So, to get started to create a working folder, 2 files to work with then open Visual Studio Code